programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ### Faceting a Graph

-Previously, we created a plot comparing cities and their relationships with domestic cities in EU and non-EU countries using different colors for each country. ggplot2 also allows you to split your data into different plots based on a variable.
+Another great feature of ggplot2 is that it allows you to split your data into different plots based on a certain variable.
 In ggplot2, this is called [facetting](http://ggplot2.tidyverse.org/reference/index.html#section-facetting).
-The simplest facetting function is `facet_wrap()`, but you can also look at the richer [`facet_grid()`](http://ggplot2.tidyverse.org/reference/facet_grid.html) for more options.
+The simplest facetting function is `facet_wrap()`, but you can also check out the richer [`facet_grid()`](http://ggplot2.tidyverse.org/reference/facet_grid.html) for more options.

-Using our previous dataframe `eudata.perc.country`, we facet our graphs by adding a `facet_wrap()` layer for each origin country:
+Earlier in the lesson, you created a plot which highlighted whether cities were twinned within the same country, or with cities in different EU or non-EU countries.
+Using the dataframe `eudata.perc.country`, you could facet this graphs by adding a `facet_wrap()` layer tied to the origin country:

 ```